kelvinsekx/portfolio/src/content/articles/mern-native-setup/index.md

 ---

-_In the <a href="/articles/hello-mern/">previous article</a>, we setup things all serverless.
-However, qiuckly you will notice it is not efficient for anything, neither production nor development.
-The obvious reason is how long it takes for the browser to load, the punch of links, as Content Delivery Network(CDN) , are also unnecessary and quite large in size._
+In the <a href="/articles/hello-mern/">previous article</a>, we setup things all serverless.
+However, quickly you will notice it is not efficient for anything, neither for production nor for development.
+The obvious reason is how long it takes for the browser to load, the punch of links, as Content Delivery Network(CDN).

-_This obvious reason and many others, require us to create a simple server that make things more efficient._
+This obvious reason and many others, require us to create a simple server that make things more efficient.

-_To start handling things better, you will need to install few libraries and organize few files.
+To start handling things better, you will need to install few libraries and organize few files.
 But donot bother if you've never done this before.
-All you have to do is to follow the instructions here carefully._
+All you have to do is to follow the instructions here carefully.

 ## Node Installation

 Node allows javascript to run outside the browser, or in the server as it is popularly said.

 There are different ways to either install or download node.

 To install node visit https://nodejs.org/en/download/.
 It is pretty simple all you have to do is to select your OS and follow the instructions there.
-If you are done with the installation come back here.
+If you are done with the installation come back to this article.
+I will be right here waiting.

 To confirm node is on your computer, use `$ node --version ` on your terminal.
 This should print the current node version on your computer.

-Node pre-installs node package manager to your computer too.
+Node pre-installs node package manager (NPM) to your computer too.
 You can confirm by putting `$ npm --version` into your terminal.
 And this should print out the current version too.

 If something got wrong with your installations, please visit https://www.npmjs.com/get-npm.
 You should see updated info on node and npm download there.